oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

 The terminal session will appear to suspend without returning a new command prompt.
 At this point you may minimize the terminal window because the Node.js listener for server.js is running in the background.

 - Enter the url `localhost:8001` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter**.
+Then after the initial product screen is displayed, click on one of the products such as the **#FranklinCovey** hashtag to see Twitter data.

     ![](images/lab400/400_13_03_testnodeafteredit.png)

-Notice that after the edit, the local version of the UI application displays all the data from the two Oracle Cloud microservices.
+Notice that after the edits, the local version of the UI application displays all the data from the two Oracle Cloud microservices.
 (If you do not see this data, make sure both microservices are running in the Oracle Application Container Cloud Service.)

-# Create a New Branch and Push the Edits to the Cloud
+## Create a New Branch and Push the Edits to the Cloud

-## Create and Commit a New Branch

-### **STEP 14**: Create a new Branch and Commit the Changes
+### **STEP 14**: Create a New Branch and Commit the Changes

 - Click on the **master** branch dropdown in the upper left panel of Brackets.
 Then select **Create New Branch**.